elparduh/elparduh/README.md

 ## Hi there 👋
-My name is Juan, but you can call me Parduh.
+🧑🏽‍💻 My name is Juan, but you can call me Parduh.

-# 🏄‍♂️ Parduh

 **`Digital Craftsman (Developer/Filmmaker/Creator)`**